Get insider access

 Differences Between Sizes And Variants

-We tested the 32-inch Samsung G70B, which is also available in a 28-inch size.
-Although the 28-inch model has the same features, it's a different product, so our results aren't valid for it.
-This monitor is a newer version of the Samsung Odyssey G7 S28AG70, and it's part of Samsung's Odyssey G7 lineup that includes a variety of models; you can see the differences between them below.
+We tested the 32-inch Samsung Odyssey G70B 32, and the results are only valid for this monitor.
+Although a 28-inch model with the same features is available, it's a different product, so our results aren't valid for it.
+This monitor is part of Samsung's Odyssey lineup, which includes a variety of G7 models; you can see the differences between them below.

 Size(s) Name Model Code Resolution Refresh Rate Panel Type Release Year